JacobPorter/BisPin/README.md

 - The hairpin recovered methylation calling is inconsistent with compared to not using hairpin recovery.
 - Add comments and test BisPin_extract
 - BFAST gives incorrect flags for paired end mapping that indicate incorrect orientations.
-  *These flags are for the GA converted genome
+  -These flags are for the GA converted genome
-    *115 should be 83 RC
+    -115 should be 83 RC
-    *179 should be 147 not RC
+    -179 should be 147 not RC
-  *These flags are for the CT converted genome
+  -These flags are for the CT converted genome
-    *65 should be 99 not RC
+    -65 should be 99 not RC
-    *129 should be 147 RC
+    -129 should be 147 RC